Machine Learning Force Fields: Best practices and Pitfalls

 \paragraph{Will the model be applied to single or multi-component systems?} \textit{ If only a handful of elements is relevant, all models are equally suitable.
 When a large number of elements needs to be considered, the model should be able to encode and use information about atom types efficiently. }

 As long as an ML-FF is only applied to single-component systems (consisting of a single element), for example elemental carbon or silicon, all relevant information is contained in the relative arrangement of atoms and nuclear charges need not be encoded explicitly.
 However, as soon as there are multiple atom types (as is common for most applications of ML-FFs), the model must have some way to distinguish between them.
-A notable exception are some global models such as (s)GDML.
-Here, although only inverse pairwise distances are used as a descriptor, information about atom types is implicitly contained, because specific entries always correspond to the same combination of atom types.
+A notable exception are some models such as (s)GDML, which use inverse pairwise distances as structural descriptor.
+Here, information about atom types is implicitly contained, because specific entries always correspond to the same combination of atom types.